 Hello everyone, I will be sharing some tips that have helped me in the past to grow as a developer and keep my stress level low.
-I am someone who usually tries to do a lot in a limited amount of time and often feel overwhelmed.
-These are the things which I have tried and found helpful.
+I usually try to do a lot in a limited amount of time and often feel overwhelmed.
+These are the things that I have tried and found helpful.

 1. When There Is Too Much On The Plate, Grab A Bowl

-This is my personal favorite because more often than not, I find myself juggling between work, blogging, drawing, coding tutorials, and other stuff.
+This is my personal favorite because I find myself juggling work, blogging, drawing, coding tutorials, and other stuff more often than not.
 This has been a savior so far.

-This means that when you find yourself overwhelmed by the items you have on your plate to finish, take a bowl, get one item from the plate, put it in the bowl, and start eating.
+This means that when you find yourself overwhelmed by the items you have on your plate to finish, take a bowl, get one thing from the container, put it in the bowl, and start eating.

 If you're wondering who wrote this quote, it's not a quote.
 I just made that up.